gcarvellas/grand-archiver/README.md

 *Warning: I would not recommend putting this bot on a public server, since anyone can use any of these commands.
 None of these commands are restricted by perms.

-##Notes:
+>Notes:

->For every command on discord, the prefix is "@@".
+-For every command on discord, the prefix is "@@".
 To change this, go to the Main class, and line 14 is where you can change this prefix.

->In this program, you cannot immediately just interact with a text chat right away.
+-In this program, you cannot immediately just interact with a text chat right away.
 You have to set that text chat with @@setChannel, and then refresh that channel with @@refresh

->There is a couple of commands called painRoulette.
+-There is a couple of commands called painRoulette.
 How painRoulette works, is that there must be a link that must be set first byusing @@painRoulette set URL.
 Once that is set, once you do @@painRoulette counter, the bot goes to the private message of a user, and sends the link that was set by @@painRoulette set for counter amount of times.

-List of Commands:
+>List of Commands:
-  >Console Commands:
+##Console Commands:
-  >@@download - given that @@refresh and @@setChannel have both been operated, and given that there is a file directory set, the command will take all of the images in a text channel and download them to a file directory.
+  -@@download - given that @@refresh and @@setChannel have both been operated, and given that there is a file directory set, the command will take all of the images in a text channel and download them to a file directory.

   User Commands:
   Essential Commands: